|

 MEDICAL USES OF THE BMI VALUE

-The National Institutes of Health released these BMI categories in June 1998.
+The National Institutes of Health released the BMI categories listed above in June 1998.
 Since then, some have criticized the 25-29 range as being too stringent.
 However, these BMI ranges have been shown to predict various disease states and medical conditions, including:

 As BMI values increase, so do healthcare expenses (Daviglus ML, et al. 2004).